-On February 22, 2023, the Group's Board of Directors authorized consolidated financial statements and its notes.
-The audited consolidated financial statements were authorized on March 24, 2023 by the Chief Executive Officer and the Chief Executive Financial and IT Officer.
+On February 28, 2024, the Group's Board of Directors authorized consolidated financial statements.
+The audited consolidated financial statements were authorized on March 22, 2024 by the Chief Executive Officer and the Chief Executive Financial and IT Officer.

 In accordance with the Mexican Corporations Act and the Group's bylaws, the shareholders have the authority to modify the financial statements after issuance.
 The audited consolidated financial statements will be subject to approval in the next shareholders' meeting.